-America’s Wireless Companies Respond to COVID-19: August 2020 Update .
+America’s Wireless Companies Respond to COVID-19: August 2020 Recap .

 The COVID-19 pandemic has impacted businesses, communities and schools across the country, but the wireless industry continues to stand ready to help as the situation evolves.
 Here are some of the ways wireless companies lent a virtual hand throughout August:

 - AT&T partnered with IBM to deploy 5G and wireless technologies to help businesses adapt to virtual work environments during COVID-19.
 AT&T also created guidelines that companies can use to maintain accessible workplaces while navigating a post-COVID-19 world.

 - T-Mobile and Apple partnered with the California Department of Education to donate wireless devices, connecting up to 1 million students in need of wireless access as they begin the next school year from home due to COVID-19.